Eugene the Marine: Production

 In August 2022, it was announced that Nick Nolte was set to play Gene.
 In September that same year, it was announced that Barbara Hershey was cast to play Frances.

-In October 2024, it was announced that Glenn replaced Nolte, and that Kutsuna, O'Toole and Gaffigan were added to the cast and that filming occurred.
+In October 2024, it was announced that Glenn replaced Nolte, and that Shioli Kutsuna, Annette O'Toole and Jim Gaffigan were added to the cast and that filming occurred.

+Release

+It had its world premiere on September 10, 2025, as the opening night film of the Oldenburg International Film Festival.

+On April 27 it was announced that Letterboxd would release Eugene the Marine as one of four unreleased gems and made available for a limited time via Letterboxd Video Store.

+It was released for digital rental on Letterboxd Video Store on April 29, 2026.

+On August 17, 2026 it was announced that Cineverse acquired domestic distribution for the film with plans to release it later this year.

 Reception

-William Earl praised Scott Glenn’s performance and the film writing that Glenn “kicks ass” and wrote that the film includes “clever and shocking twists.”
+William Earl praised Scott Glenn’s performance and the film, writing that Glenn “kicks ass” and that the film includes “clever and shocking twists.”

 Ben Nicholson reviewed the film with positive remarks and describes it as a "combination of psychological thriller, giallo mystery and hallmark movie.”
 He called the film “a huge amount of fun” and “a fabulously enjoyable ride.”
 His final verdict commends the film and the lead actor: "Scott Glenn is fantastic in this genre-bender that uses heartwarming comedy and bloody giallo to rage against the dying of the light."

-Frank Scheck of The Hollywood Reporter gave the film a mixed review, praising Glenn’s performance but not fully endorsing the film itself.
+Frank Scheck of The Hollywood Reporter gave the film a mixed review, praising Glenn's performance but not fully endorsing the film itself.
 He described the film as “audaciously original” and highlighted the look and feel of the film, writing “Shot in 16mm, (the film) utilizes a variety of vintage cinematic devices including split screens and old-fashioned wipes between scenes, giving the film a distinctly nostalgic, horror-film vibe.
 That's particularly true in the bonkers final act.”